-Born in LIverpool in 1906, Richard Webster ‘Dicky’ Doyle studied medicine at the city’s university and qualified as a surgeon in 1929.
-During the war, he volunteered for the Royal Medical Corps and served in the Far East.
+Born in Liverpool in 1906, Richard Webster ‘Dicky’ Doyle studied medicine at the city’s university and qualified as a surgeon in 1929.
+During the war, he volunteered for the Royal Army Medical Corps and served in the Far East.

 He was captured during the fall of Singapore and spent three years in Changi jail where he provided medical care for his fellow prisoners in the most difficult circumstances.

 The incident he is remembered for involved three prisoners who had been sentenced to death by public decapitation.
 After the third stroke of the sword, Doyle was summoned to dispose of the bodies, but to his amazement, he realised that one man was still alive.

 He was surreptitiously moved to the makeshift operating theatre and Doyle successfully repaired the neck muscles with wire taken from the camp piano.